jonnor/ESC-CNN-microcontroller/report/report.md

 ## Software

-The STM32L476 microcontroller is supported by STM32CubeMX`TODO: ref` development package from ST Microelectronics.
+The STM32L476 microcontroller is supported by STM32CubeMX development package and the X-CUBE-AI neural network add-on from ST Microelectronics.

-In this work, X-CUBE-AI version 3.4.0 was used.
+Version 3.4.0 of X-CUBE-AI was used.

 ![STM32CubeMX application with X-CUBE-AI addon after loading a Keras model](./img/stm32cubeai.png)

 A Python commandline script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
 See \ref{appendix:stm32convert}.